sisinflab/warprec/warprec/utils/README.md

 ## ✨ Main Functionalities

 - **⚙️ Configuration**: Defines the foundation for experiment reproducibility and modularity.
-Configuration files allow users to control all aspects of the pipeline (e.g., model selection, data splitting, hyperparameters) without changing code.
+Configuration files allow users to control all aspects of the pipeline (e.g., model selection, data splitting, hyperparameters) without modifying the underlying code.
 - **🧾 Logger**: A flexible and extensible logging utility designed to provide consistent output across modules.
 It supports both console and file-based logging, with customizable formats and verbosity levels.
 - **🧩 Enums**: A centralized collection of enumerations used throughout the framework, which ensures readability, type safety, and code consistency.
 - **📦 Registry**: A core component enabling dynamic access and instantiation of key objects—such as models, metrics, splitters, or optimizers—based on configuration references.
 This design supports decoupling and extensibility across the framework.